What I learned from the Making Social Media Part of your DNA conference

 - What words (keywords) are they using to chat about things relevant to you?

 - Get used to customers talking about you and deal with it.
 Social media gives them a voice.
 Customers’ expectations of service magnifies with social media and they are quick to diss you if you don’t deliver.

 - Employees need to be empowered and educated to deal with the customer on social media.

 - Provide a basis and possibly a forum for customers to talk to each other.
 Once you understand your customer, engage with them and allow your team to engage.
 Be aware, they are talking to each other about you anyway!

-The younger generation don’t use email any more.
+The younger generation doesn’t use email anymore.
 They don’t even use the word.
 Typically, they will say that they will ‘inbox’ you or post something on your wall.
 We need to recognise these people are emerging into the workplace and consuming stuff.
-We therefore have to be ready to play in their game.
+We, therefore, have to be ready to play in their game.
 They see an email address only as a gateway to ‘access’ services because they need an email to do so